anubhavpgit/anubhavpgit.github.io/content/posts/heyjude.md

 ## The How

-Building Jude, my primary concern was design, accuracy anxd performance.
+Building Jude, my primary concern was design, accuracy and performance.
 I spent the most amount of my time polishing the design of the platform and crafting the AI engineering behind it.
 I wanted to make sure that the platform looks great, is easy to use, and is fast and accurate.

 ### The nitty-gritty: designing Jude